 IBM flew Ken and Jeff Stephenson, the man who was quickly assuming Ken’s role as hacker in chief at Sierra as Ken got more and more absorbed with the business side, out to their offices in Boca Raton, Florida.
 After the NDAs and other legal niceties that were part and parcel of dealing with IBM, they explained what the PCjr was to be and asked them to pitch some software that might make a good fit.
 Ken and Jeff made a number of proposals that were accepted, including HomeWord, an easy-to-use, casual word processor with an early graphical user interface of sorts which Ken and Jeff were already working on; it would wind up IBM’s official word processor for the PCjr.
 But the most important proposal, the biggest in the history of Sierra On-Line and one which would change adventure gaming forever, was made up on the fly, drawn up on the back of a napkin during a pause in the proceedings.

 What with Ken having a company to run, the heavy lifting of turning the proposal into a game engine largely fell to Jeff Stephenson.
-Just like the Hi Res Adventure engine, this one was designed to be reusable and extendible from the start.
+Just like the Hi-Res Adventure engine, this one was designed to be reusable and extendible from the start.
 It was initially known as the Game Adaptation Language, or GAL.
 Ken, however, loathed the cutesiness of that acronym, and it was eventually renamed to the Adventure Game Interpreter, or AGI.
 (I’ll refer to the system as AGI from here on for the sake of consistency.)
 Soon the trucks bearing the familiar lead-lined crates began arriving in Oakhurst again, and development began in earnest on both the engine and the game it would run.
 The team chosen for the task consisted of Roberta and about half a dozen programmers and artists.
 The PCjr projects as a whole, which included the adventure game, HomeWord, and several other pieces of software, were given a top-secret code-name: Project Siesta.
-Still, it’s hard to keep anything a secret in a small town like Oakhurst.
-Word quickly spread around town: “The big fucking company is in town again.”
+Still, it’s hard to keep anything a secret in a city as small as Oakhurst.
+Word quickly spread: “The big fucking company is in town again.”

-Some of the process of developing the first AGI game, eventually to be named King’s Quest, was not that far removed from the days of Hi Res Adventure.
+Some of the process of developing the first AGI game, eventually to be named King’s Quest, was not that far removed from the days of Hi-Res Adventure.
 The artists still drew each scene on paper using colored pencils.
 These drawings were then traced using a graphics tablet connected to a computer, where they were stored using the vector-graphics techniques Ken had developed back in the days of Mystery House and The Wizard and the Princess.
 (When playing King’s Quest on older, slower hardware you can see each new room being drawn in line by line.
 Fascinatingly, what you are actually seeing there are the motions of the stylus being guided by the person who first traced the image all those years ago.
-Early King’s Quest versions let you see the process more clearly via an undocumented “slow draw” mode that can be activated by pressing Control-V.) Thanks to this evergreen technique, the image of each room occupies only .5 to 2.5 K. The same data also tells the interpreter where Sir Graham,1 the game’s protagonist, can and cannot walk.
+Early King’s Quest versions let you see the process more clearly via an undocumented “slow draw” mode that can be activated by pressing Control-V.) Thanks to this evergreen technique, the image of each room occupies only .5 to 2.5 K. The same data also tells the interpreter where Sir Graham, In the very early versions of King’s Quest, Sir Graham’s name was spelled as “Grahame.” the game’s protagonist, can and cannot walk.
 Boundaries, such as the castle walls you see in the screenshot above, were traced with a special flag activated and incorporated right into the image itself.

 Perhaps the trickiest problem that Jeff Stephenson had to wrestle with stems from the fact that we view each room in the game from a parallel perspective.
 Thus the game needs to account for the z-axis in addition to the x- and y-axes to maintain the illusion of depth.
 Each object in each room is therefore given something Jeff called its “priority,” essentially its position on the Z-axis.
 An object’s priority can range from 1 to 15, and increases as it gets closer to the “back” of the room.
 In drawing a scene, the interpreter draws objects of lower priority after those of higher priority.
 Say that a tree is positioned on the screen at priority 9.
 If Graham moves vertically, “deeper” into the screen, to, say, priority 11, then moves horizontally “behind” the tree, the tree will conceal him as expected.
 Up to four moving characters can be in a single room, the interpreter constantly adjusting the onscreen image to account for their movements.